Maintenance break in e-services on 1 October 2022 from 6:00 to 20:00; breaks may also occur on the kela.fi website More information

-- periods of residence in Finland and abroad
+- history of residence in Finland and abroad

-Some benefits are not paid abroad at all, or their payment is restricted.
-More information about the benefits is available at Benefits in international situations (linkki /etuudet-kansainvalisissa-tilanteissa).
+Some benefits are not paid abroad at all, or their payment abroad is restricted.
+For more detailed information, see Benefits in international situations.

-You can handle your Kela-related affairs over the Internet even while abroad
+You can handle your contacts with Kela online even while abroad

 - notify Kela of a move abroad